 Fair Park Fourth

 While at Fair Park, be sure to visit its many attractions.
 Texas Discovery Gardens will be open extended hours, from 10 a.m. to 7 p.m., with the annual “Red, White and Butterflies” festivities.
-Enjoy the gardens, butterflies, crafts and activities all day long for a reduced $1 admission.
-The Children’s Aquarium at Fair Park will be open from 9 a.m. to 7:30 p.m. and will charge a discounted admission of $4 per person after 4:30 p.m.
-The Fair Park campus of the Perot Museum of Nature and Science will have the Nature Building open from noon to 5 p.m.
+Enjoy the gardens, butterflies, crafts and activities all day long for a reduced $2 admission.
+The Children’s Aquarium at Fair Park will be open from 9 a.m. to 7:30 p.m., and will charge a discounted admission of $4 per person after 4:30 p.m.
+The Hall of State will be open from 10 a.m. to 5 p.m.
 The Old Mill Inn restaurant and patio will be open from 11 a.m. to 10 p.m.
 The African American Museum will be free and open to the public from 2 p.m. to 7:00 p.m., and will reopen following the fireworks for an after-hours event, with a $10 admission per person.

 View the fireworks show from inside the Cotton Bowl, on the State Fair of Texas Midway, or from various locations throughout the Fair Park grounds.